 1. Are you interested in learning about the Hawaiian culture?
-1. Are you interested in learning about the navallan outlane.
 2. Share about a place where you feel you belong.
 3. Give examples of what respect means to you.
 4. How do you feel about the person you are today?
-Submit
+4. How do you reel about the person you are today: Submit